hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 This is it.
 I got to the end of my University Degree and now it's time to make a Final Degree Proyect.
 I chose Pathfinding!
 So here goes another guide about pathfinding!

 #### 1.1 Context
 Some time ago, I tried to develop a project with a few friends.
-The game was entirely inspired by the Sly Cooper series, and I was so excited!
-Unfortunately, it didn't work out—but hey, I learned a lot.
+Such game was completely inspired by the Sly Cooper games and I was so excited!
+Yet, it did not work out(but hey, I learnt a lot).

-One of the many problems I faced was Unity's NavMesh tool.
+One of the (many) problems I faced was Unity's Navmesh tool.
 Sure, it worked pretty well!
-In no time, I had my bad guys moving around with very little effort.
-But then, some issues started to arise.
+In just a moment, I had my bad guys moving around with so little effort.
+But some problems appeared.

 <br/>

 #### 1.2 Problem
-I wanted the guards to fly around whenever the player hit them.
-That required disabling the navigation, applying some physics, and then re-enabling the navigation.
+I wanted guard to fly around everytime the player hit them.
+That implied disabling the navigation, applying some physics and finally enabling the navigation.

-For some reason, warping the agent back onto the NavMesh wasn’t as easy as I expected.
-In fact, it was painfully tricky.
-I had to experiment with some functions I found online through a trial-and-error process that sometimes worked and sometimes didn’t.
+For some reason, warping again the agent into the navmesh wasn't so easy.
+Actually, it was painfully tricky.
+I needed to play around with some functions with no reasoning but a trial-error proccess I found on the web, and sometimes worked while others it did not.

 <div>
     <img src="blog-posts/PathfindingPrinciples/Sil.png" width="500"/>